August 14th is National Creamsicle Day.

 By 1928, Epperson had earned royalties on more than 60 million Popsicles.* But his happy days ended with the Great Depression.
-In 1929, flat broke, Frank had to liquidate his assets and sold the patent to, and his rights in, Popsicle Corporation.
-(Following three more sales over the years, Popsicle is now part of Unilever’s Good Humor Division).
+In 1929, flat broke, Frank had to liquidate his assets and sold the patent to, and his rights in, the Popsicle Corporation.

-To celebrate today, you can make vanilla cupcakes with orange frosting or top vanilla ice cream with orange liqueur.
-Or, enjoy this recipe for Creamsicle Ice Cream Cake:
+You can also make vanilla cupcakes with orange frosting or top vanilla ice cream with orange liqueur.

-1. Soften ice cream at room temperature until it is just spreadable.
+1. SOFTEN the ice cream at room temperature until it is just spreadable.

 Thank you, Frank Epperson.

-†There seems to be no National Popsicle or National Fudgsicle Day, but National Grape Popsicle Day is May 27, National Cherry Popsicle Day is August 26th and National Blueberry Popsicle Day is September 2nd.
+*There seems to be no National Popsicle Day or National Fudgsicle Day, but National Grape Popsicle Day is May 27th, National Cherry Popsicle Day is August 26th and National Blueberry Popsicle Day is September 2nd.